Vigor Boucquet: Work

 In the Church of Saint Walpurga of Veurne hangs his painting entitled They cleaned their souls in the blood of Christ.
 This canvas, painted around 1663, was intended for the altar of the Broederschap der Overledene Zielen in het Vageveur (Brotherhood of the Dead Souls in Purgatory), which had just been founded by pastor Jacob de Wieu.
 It shows purgatory with people amongst the flames begging for God's mercy for their souls.
 Christ is shown standing on a fountain-like elevation with blood pouring out of his wounds.
 In the foreground, two angels are lifting two female figures out of the pool of fire showing how Christ's sacrificed blood saves the souls.
-The Latin words "de albaverunt eas in sanguine agni" (They cleaned their souls in the blood of the lamb) are written on side of the elevation on which Christ is standing.
+The Latin words "de albaverunt eas in sanguine agni" (They cleaned their souls in the blood of the lamb) are written on the side of the elevation on which Christ is standing.
 For this church Boucquet also painted a Martyrdom of Saint Sebastian.
 The Saint Nicolas Church in Veurne also holds a Martyrdom of Saint Sebastian.
 The work was commissioned by the Sint-Sebastiaans hand bow guild of Veurne for the Saint Sebastian altar in this Church.